Accelerated Reinforcement Learning for Temporal Logic Control Objectives: Numerical Experiments

-The considered case studies illustrate that the proposed RL algorithm outperforms related works that rely on uniform exploration (see e.g., \cite{hasanbeig2018logically, hasanbeig2019reinforcement, bozkurt2020control}) in terms of sample-efficiency as well as, RL methods that rely on Boltzmann and UCB1 policies.
-Specifically, given any of these four policies $\boldsymbol\mu$, we run Algorithm \ref{alg:RL-LTL} for $1000$ episodes and we compute \eqref{eq:utility}, i.e., ${U}^{\boldsymbol\mu}(s)=\mathbb{E}^{\boldsymbol\mu} [\sum\limits_{n=0}^{\tau} \gamma^n~ R(s_n,\boldsymbol\mu(s_n),s_{n+1})|s_0]$.
-Each episode runs for at most $\tau=500$ iterations.
-This process is repeated five times.
-Then, we report the average accumulated reward and its variance.
-In all case studies, we select $\gamma=0.99$ and $r_{\ccalG}=1$, $r_{\ccalB}=-10^{-4}$, and $r_o=0$ (see \eqref{eq:RewardQ}).

 \textbf{Reach-Avoid Task I:} First, we consider a simple reach-avoid task, where the robot has to reach the MDP state/region $x=100$ and stay there forever while always avoiding $x=46$ modeling an obstacle in the environment.
 This task can be captured by the following LTL formula: $\phi=\Diamond \square \pi^{100} \wedge \square \neg \pi^{46}$.
 This LTL formula corresponds to a DRA with $4$ states and $1$ accepting pair.
 Thus, the product MDP consists of $100\times 4=400$ states.
-To compare the performance of all four control policies, we compute the average discounted accumulated rewards over five runs of each algorithm, as discussed before, which is illustrated in Figure \ref{fig:task1}.
+To compare the performance of all four control policies, we compute the average discounted accumulated rewards, as discussed before, which is illustrated in Figure \ref{fig:task1}.
 Observe in this figure that the $(\epsilon,\delta)$-greedy policy outperforms all other policies.
 Also, notice that the UCB1 and the $\epsilon$-greedy policy attain similar performance while the Boltzman policy performs better than both.
-Figure \ref{fig:policyEvol} shows the greedy action $a^*=\argmax_a Q^{\boldsymbol\mu}(s,a)$ learned by the $(\epsilon,\delta)-$greedy and the Boltzman-based policy, after $5,000$ episodes, for all product states defined as $s=(x,q_D^0)$, for all $x\in\ccalX$.
-Observe that when the $(\epsilon,\delta)-$greedy policy is employed, then after $5,000$ episodes, the learned greedy action aims to drive the robot towards the goal state $x=100$ while avoiding the obstacle-state $x=36$ which is not the case for the $\epsilon-$greedy policy.